Stuffed Acorn Squash filled with sausage, kale, chopped leeks, and pecans for a complete healthy meal!

 We all can use some extra hours each day, right?!
-Any shortcut that saves precious time offering some down time in the evening is always welcomed, especially with the holidays around the corner.
+Shortcuts that saves precious time is always welcomed, especially with the holidays around the corner.

 Breath, friends!
 I have you covered.
-We are in the most festive time of year, so let’s enjoy every second.
+This is the most festive time of year, so let’s enjoy every second.

 Remember the pressure cooker pumpkin puree recipe I shared with you?
 Well, the same cooking method can be used to soften up acorn squash or any squash for that matter!